 Contact Paul Davis for all your property damage needs.
 (603) 727-4440

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as you possibly can.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are finished.
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for help to arrive, listed below are some tips to help deal with the damage:
+While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:

-- Water Source: It is very important to shut off the water.
+- Water Source: It is very important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Remove as much standing water as possible, using towels or a mop.
-(Don’t use a vacuum cleaner.)
+- Floors: Get rid of as much standing water as possible, using towels or a mop.
+(Never use the vacuum cleaner.)

-- Carpeting: Blot wet carpet with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+- Carpeting: Blot wet carpeting with clean, white towels.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for help to arrive, below are some tips to help deal with the damage:
+While you are waiting for help to arrive, below are some suggestions to help deal with the situation:

-- Carpets: Avoid being on carpet if possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid walking or tracking on carpet when possible.
+Do not use “DIY” home carpet cleaners.

-- Walls/Ceilings: Don’t attempt to wash or wipe ceilings and other absorbent surfaces.
+- Ceilings/Walls: Do not attempt to wash or wipe ceilings and other absorbent surfaces.

-- Doors: Shut all doors in affected areas to limit smoke odors as much as possible.
+- Doors: Shut all doors in affected areas to contain smoke odors as much as possible.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

-If your business or home has been damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your business or home has been damaged by storm, fire, water, mold or other disaster, Call Paul!